 In October 2020, the FASB issued ASU 2020-08, Receivables - Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities.
 This update clarifies that an entity reevaluate the premium on its callable debt securities for each reporting period.
-This update is effective for MLF for the year ending December 31, 2021.
-MLF is continuing to evaluate the effect of this guidance on MLF's financial statements.
+This update is effective for MLF for the year ending December 31, 2021 and did not have a material effect on MLF's financial statements.